puppetlabs/puppetlabs-apache/README.md

 ##### `scl_php_version`

 Version of PHP to install using Red Hat Software Collections (SCL).
-Version of httpd to install using Red Hat Software Collections (SCL).
 These collections for CentOS and RHEL allow for newer Apache and PHP packages.

 If you set `scl_php_version`, PHP is installed from [Software Collections](https://www.softwarecollections.org/en/).